ganeshpadhayay/dagger2-multi-module-app/README.md

 Using Dagger2(not dagger-android) in a Multi-Module app

+WHAT IN THE HELL IS DAGGER.ANDROID?????
+Well, Dagger Android is a library on top of Dagger 2 that is built specifically for Android to hide away some injection performed on Activity/Fragment.

 Using Dagger.Android, you can easily set up the whole DI thing in your android app but when it comes to customising it for multi-module or dynamic-feature-module, it becomes very cumbersome to manage.